taraeicher/SOM_VN/README.md

         <li>The Python modules numpy, scipy, and tqdm.</li>
     </ul>
 <h1>Downloading Our Data</h1>
     <p> To download the data used in our paper, run <b>common_scripts/download_all_files.sh</b>.
 Make sure you run this command from the folder where you wish to download the files.
-This will download all BAM files and peaks used in our analyses and concatenate them where needed.
+This will download all BAM files, peaks, and ChromHMM mnemonics used in our analyses and concatenate them where needed.
 This script takes no parameters and will name the BAM files according to cell type.</p>
     <h3>Additional Dependencies</h3>
     <ul>
         <li>bamtools.
 This can be installed here: https://bioconda.github.io/recipes/bamtools/README.html</li>